open-source-labs/DenoGres/developerReadMe.md

 directory.
-In the root directory, you'll find a `mod.ts` file that defines the behavior of the Denogres CLI (including denogres --init, --db-pull, etc.), as well as a `deps.ts` file where, following Deno best practices, we've imported and exported all dependencies to for the rest of the application.
+In the root directory, you'll find a `mod.ts` file that defines the behavior of the Denogres CLI (including denogres --init, --db-pull, etc.), as well as a `deps.ts` file where, following Deno best practices, we've imported and exported all dependencies for the rest of the application.

 In the `src` directory, the `class` directory contains a crucial file, `Model.ts`, which defines the Model class from which all users' models are